Welcome to Water Wednesdays, our series on everything you need to know about conserving water, arguably our most precious resource.

 Because so many people committed to following the guidance of the government, they were able to cut back on their cities’ water usage and delay Day Zero.
 As each of us collectively conserves water in our home and yard, we can make a significant impact.

-Have your own tips for saving water or any questions about water that you’d like us to tackle in the next installment of Water Wednesdays?
-Share in the comments below.
+Have your own tips for saving water or any questions about water conservation?
+Share your thoughts in the Earthling Forum.